ibm-cloud-docs/openpages/iam.md

 {: #assign-access-cli}
 {: cli}

 For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the CLI](/docs/account?topic=account-assign-access-resources&interface=cli#access-resources-cli).
-The following example shows a command for assigning the `openpages.service.login` role for `openpages`:
+The following example shows a command for assigning the `GRCUser` role for `openpages`:

 Use `openpages` for the service name.
 Also, use quotations around role names that are more than one word like the example here.
 {: tip}